olliw42/fastmavlink/README.md

 #include "path_to_code_generator_output/dialect/mavlink.h"
 ```

 instead of `".../dialect/dialect.h"`.
 This defines the token `FASTMAVLINK_PYMAVLINK_ENABLED`, which in turn enables the related code.
 The mimicry works as drop-in-replacement.
 That is, fastMavlink's enums, structures, and functions are actually used, but simply presented with a different look.
-Additional work for converting to fastMavlink will hence be typically required if fields of pymavlink-mavgen's status and message structures are directly used, since they may not be present in fastMavlink's structures.
+Additional work for converting to fastMavlink will typically be required if fields of pymavlink-mavgen's status and message structures are directly used, since they may not be present in fastMavlink's structures.